This post has been crazy popular over the internet, and these are the originals.

 Pictures don't really do it justice, it looks pretty cool in person

-For the antenna on this one, I used metal hooks.
+the antenna are metal hooks.

 These antenna are rusted wire that I curled on the ends...